 There's always the temptation to be a conqueror, constantly invading your neighbours.
 It's understandable, because it's fun.
 But if you're playing on a bigger map, with lots of Civs, it's just not worth it.
 You'll develop a reputation as a bit of a monster, and that's not a reputation you want to have when the modern eras roll around and you need to regularly count on other Civ's votes.

 There's so much variety to be had in the game's Civilizations, so many perks designed to cater to an individual's play style, that saying a single one is better than others would be foolish.
 My favourite, though, is the English.
-The +1 naval movement bonus you get is a big help when you're exploring (especially if it's stacked on top of other +1 movement perks like the Great Lighthouse), and the Ships of the Line unit is just a beast.
+The extra naval movement bonus you get is a big help when you're exploring (especially if it's stacked on top of other +1 movement perks like the Great Lighthouse), an extra spy can make a huge difference and the Ships of the Line unit is just a beast.

 That about does it for the groundwork!
 The beauty of the game, especially since the addition of spies, religion and the World Congress in expansions, is that as complex as it is, there's fun to be had in experimenting and getting your head around the finer details.